blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Pour-over / Drip Coffee Maker (Purer Taste, water flows over coffee beans)
 - Filter (Indian Style)
 - Percolator (Device for what Indians pour from one glass to another)
-- Moka Pot (Italian, higher pressure than drip coffee)
+- Moka Pot (Pressurized steam driven through ground coffee)

 > [!NOTE]
 > Most countries either pour hot water over filter or percolate, but in India we add coffee to hot water, then filter and then percolate for uniformly distributing the taste.